morgan/magento-priceadjust/README.md

 # Magento PriceAdjust

-PriceAdjust is an advanced Magento tool for mass updating products using custom rules.
+PriceAdjust is an advanced Magento tool for mass updating product prices using custom rules.

 ![PriceAdjust Screenshot](screenshot.png)